openbridge/wordpress/README.md

 # Customization
-This WordPress services builds upon the community (free) versions of our [NGINX](https://github.com/openbridge/nginx) and [PHP-FPM](https://github.com/openbridge/ob_php-fpm) images.
+This WordPress service builds upon the community (free) versions of our [NGINX](https://github.com/openbridge/nginx) and [PHP-FPM](https://github.com/openbridge/ob_php-fpm) images.
 You are free to customize these services and this WordPress service as you feel is appropriate.
 However, we can only provide support to systems that use the default installs.

-Looking for customizations, configuration or enhancement based on your specific requirements? here are a few example engagements:
+Are you looking for customizations, configurations, or enhancements based on your specific requirements? here are a few example engagements:

 * Performance Audit / Consult
 * Plugin Configuration